HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - If you want to increase the chances of larger accounts responding to your DMs: follow them and engage with their content for a few days before reaching out so they are familiar with your face and profile picture.
 ### Compliment
 - **Send them an inspired compliment**: find a ==_**specific**_ piece== of their content, work, or current projects that you are *truly* inspired by (or related to) and tell them *how* it motivate/inspire you, or just simply ask them to further discuss on that topic, spark their engagement, create open loops.
+- Sometimes all it takes is a little ==boost to their self-esteem== with a simple compliment or encouragement.
+Something simple as "_You’re doing great, keep going._"
 - Again, this works because it leverages primal selfishness.
 People love praise, and per the principle of *reciprocity*, will feel obligated to repay this soft favor.
 ### Show interest
 - **Showing interest makes you interesting**: ==be _**genuinely** curious_== about their goals, what drives them, what are they pursuing.